ITI-Sales-Graduation-Project/Tableau/README.md

 ## 4. Geospatial Dashboard (Origin Distribution Map).

 ### Features
-- **Geo-Origin by Year: Displays the distribution of origins for selected years.
+- **Geo-Origin by Year**: Displays the distribution of origins for selected years.
-- **Store City Connection: Visualizes connections between store cities and their origin points.
+- **Store City Connection**: Visualizes connections between store cities and their origin points.
-- **Origin Flow by Route: Illustrates the flow and direction of shipment routes from origins to store cities.
+- **Origin Flow by Route**: Illustrates the flow and direction of shipment routes from origins to store cities.
-- **Geospatial Sales Impact: Tracks the geographical distribution of sales origin in relation to store locations.
+- **Geospatial Sales Impact**: Tracks the geographical distribution of sales origin in relation to store locations.
-- **Origin Distribution Map: Provides a visual overview of origins and their connections on a global scale.
+- **Origin Distribution Map**: Provides a visual overview of origins and their connections on a global scale.

 ### Dashboard